International Higher Education and Research Bill [HL]

 Groups Affected

-• International Higher Education Institutions: These institutions will have increased opportunities to collaborate with UK institutions, potentially leading to new partnerships and student exchange programs.
+- International Higher Education Institutions: These institutions gain expanded opportunities to collaborate with UK institutions and potentially attract UK students.

-• Students: Students will benefit from a wider range of courses and increased opportunities for international study and transfers.
+- Students: Students will benefit from increased course choice and opportunities for international study and experience.

 Powered by nyModel